Hyperparameter Optimization in Machine Learning: Hyperparameter Schedules and Online HPO

 Another stream of recent research focuses on tuning hyperparameters of online learning algorithms, such as contextual bandit \citep{li2010contextual} methods like UCB \citep{auer2002finite} or Thomson Sampling \citep{agrawal2013thompson}.
 In these algorithms, hyperparameters affect the agent’s exploration-exploitation trade-off and must adapt in real time. \citet{bouneffouf2020hyper} treat this as a nested bandit problem, tuning exploration parameters online via meta-bandits. \citet{ding2022syndicated} generalize this idea with Syndicated Bandits, a multi-layer optimization scheme that tunes several hyperparameters simultaneously, with favorable regret guarantees. \citet{kang2024online} further extend this line by framing tuning as a continuum-armed bandit problem, enabling efficient search in continuous spaces.
 These methods depart from gradient-based HPO discussed above by tightly coupling hyperparameter adaptation with decision-time feedback, offering principled and scalable alternatives tailored to the online nature of bandit learning.
+Online HPO remains an area of active research.